-- 1. Submit a completed application form and non-refundable, one-time application fee of \$40. - a.
-Apply or download an application online. - b.
-Request a hard copy application by contacting us at: (630) 829-6300, toll free outside Illinois (888) 829-6363, or e-mail at admissions@ben.edu. - 2.
-Submit official transcripts directly from each college or university attended. - 3.
-Written personal statement (may be required of some candidates).
+Submit a completed application form and non-refundable, one-time application fee of \$40. a.
+Apply or download an application online.

+b.
+Request a hard copy application by contacting us at: (630) 829-6300, toll free outside Illinois (888) 829-6363, or e-mail at admissions@ben.edu.

+- 2. Submit official transcripts directly from each college or university attended. - 3.
+Written personal statement (may be required of some candidates). - 4.
+Letter of Recommendation (may be required of some candidates).